Satsuma kiriko: Western influence in Meiji Japan

 To properly understand Satsuma Kiriko, it can be helpful to understand the Japanese historical context it was developed in.
 During the Meiji period, Japan began to market goods to the Western market, which saw the manufacture of textiles specifically for a Western audience.
 Satsuma Kiriko was heavily influenced by Dutch and English glassmaking techniques.
 Western hunger for Japanese art showed itself in the form of "japonisme", where artists used Japanese motifs and techniques in their art.
 Vincent Van Gogh was famously influenced by Japanese art.

 Reproduction and present

 From 1985 a glass factory, an artisan, and a researcher together succeeded in reproducing Satsuma kiriko.
 In 1989 Satsuma glass industrial art, under the supervision and direct management of Shimadzu Limited, was certified as a traditional artifact of Kagoshima.
 At present, they produce both reproductions of the old-style Satsuma kiriko and new designs and colors based on that style.

 Area of production

 Satsuma kiriko is made in Kagoshima Prefecture.
 The overlaying colored glass and the reproductions are produced in the workshops of Satsuma Glass Studio and Satsuma Vidro Craft.
-Making kiriko needs sophisticated skills because the overlaying colored glass makes it difficult to manipulate the grinder.
 Some Satsuma kiriko production is outsourced to Edo kiriko craftsmen.